isaacjadrey/PasMan/README.md

 ## Getting Started
 - Download or fork the repository
 - Open project in android studio and run
-- Authenicate using phone fingerprint credential
+- Authenticate using phone fingerprint credential

 ## Interest Work:
 - The future interest is on working on the following (among other updates) :-

   **Encrypting passwords when created**

-  **Decrypting the enecrypted passsword to view**
+  **Decrypting the encrypted password to view**

   **Encrypting the database**